spiceai/samples/gardener/README.md

           reward = -50
 ```

-Here, we tell Spice AI how we want to reward each action, given the state at that step.
+This section tells Spice AI to reward each action, given the state at that step.
 These rewards are defined by simple Python expressions that assign a value to `reward`.
 A higher value means Spice AI will learn to take this action more frequently as it trains.
-We can use values from our Datasources to calculate these rewards.
+You can use values from your Datasources to calculate these rewards.
 They can be accessed with the expression `(new_state|prev_state).(from)_(name)_(field)`.
-Here we are using `new_state.sensors_garden_moisture`.
+Here the `new_state.sensors_garden_moisture` is being used to either reward or penalize opening or closing the watering valve.

 ### Inferencing